Lauricenia/Unit_2_Project_Lauricenia/README.md

 1.position cursor for each value to be printed
 1.print keyboard,bin and text on LCD
 1. In changeletter() interrupt:
-  - debounce button
+  - button debounce
   - add index (change option on LCD)
   -if index equals to numOptions (If it is the last option), then reset index to zero and the program returns to the main loop.
 1. In selectletter() interrupt:
-  -debounce button
+  - button debounce
   - if DEL is selected, the last character stored in the "text" variable is deleted
   - if SEND is selected:
   *the binary message in "bin" is converted into integer